Article number: | 1HZ, 1HDT R134a AC Compressor |

 R134a Air Conditioning Compressor - suits HDJ80, HDJ81, HZJ80, HZJ81 & the following engines 1HDT, 1HZ, 1PZ and other models that are using R134a refrigerant

-Please read this product description as it contains important information
+Please scroll to read this product description as it contains important information

 This compressor has a 12V clutch magnet.

-• This brand new replacement compressor for Denso 10PA15C, and ships with the clutch/pulley.
+• This brand new replacement compressor for Denso 10PA15C with clutch & pulley.

 Background and explanation about refrigerants: